BensGitHubAccount/bensgithubaccount.github.io/Pelican/content/pages/Musings.md

+Title: Musings

-Title: Things I think are interesting
+# Things I think are interesting

 Here is a quick list of [books](/books)
 Here are some links to website I frequent or found thought provoking [links](/links)